newjersey/njwds-components-demo/demos/react-vite/README.md

 });
 ```

-An example usage can be found in [`src/components/DefineCustomElementsExample.tsx`](https://github.com/newjersey/njwds-components-demo/blob/main/demos/astro/src/components/DefineCustomElementsExample.tsx).
+An example usage can be found in [`src/components/DefineCustomElementsExample.tsx`](https://github.com/newjersey/njwds-components-demo/blob/main/demos/react-vite/src/components/DefineCustomElementsExample.tsx).

 **Note:** This will also make all React components available.
 Therefore, if you would like to use both React and web components within your project, using `defineCustomElements` may be preferred.

 ## Using React components

-To use React components, first register all NJWDS components using `definCustomElements` as described in the section above.
+To use React components, first register all NJWDS components using `defineCustomElements` as described in the section above.

 ### Loading assets